 Skagit Valley College offers year-long survey classes in World History, Western Civilization, and United States History.
-Students may take an entire sequence or a single Quarter.
+Students may take an entire sequence or a single quarter.
 Apart from high interest and relevance, students should consider studying history in order to be informed and responsible global citizens.

-Historians
+- Historians

 - Park Naturalists

 - Archivists

 - Secondary School Teachers

-If you are considering a major in History and transferring to a four-year college or university in Washington state, our Transfer Program Planning Guide is designed to provide you with recommended courses to complete your Associate of Arts Direct Transfer Agreement, AA-DTA degree.
-Of course, educational plans may vary, based on which Quarter you begin, how many credits are taken, placement into Math and English, and your preferred transfer institution.
-To keep you on the best pathway, we encourage you to consult with an Academic Advisor for scheduling options.
+If you are considering a major in this emphasis by transferring to a four-year college or university in Washington state, our Sample Schedule is designed to provide you with faculty recommended courses to complete your Associate of Arts Direct Transfer Agreement, AA-DTA degree.

+Your personal Educational Plan will vary based on many factors including: